 With Dems’ Advantage in Virginia Slipping Away, Terry McAuliffe Turns to Taylor Swift

-With early voting already started, Dems are pulling out the stops to try and beat back an unexpectedly strong Republican challenger in a state Biden won by 10 points last year.
+With early voting underway, Dems are pulling out the stops to try to beat back an unexpectedly strong Republican challenger in a state Biden won by 10 points last year.

-The Virginia governor’s race is tighter than expected in a state Joe Biden won by 10 points, and where former governor Terry McAuliffe was favored to return to the state house for a second term.
+The Virginia governor’s race is tighter than expected in a state Joe Biden won by 10 percentage points, and where former governor Terry McAuliffe was favored to return to the statehouse for a second term.
 Recent polls show the race within the margin of error.

 If that isn’t scary enough, there’s more: “If Youngkin wins, there will be more data points for Trump to claim a Youngkin victory is a Trump victory and to use that to justify running in 2024,” says Jesse Ferguson, a Democratic strategist and a native Virginian.